bcornec/wod-set/profile/ADMIN-GUIDE.md

 - `wod_create_var_passwd()` This function creates a variable file in which password is stored from the ansible playbook with $randompw
 - `wod_erase_student()` This function erases all the content from the allocated student's home directory.
 You want to make sure that the home directory is not compromised.
 You want to start clean.
 Used during CLEANUP phase.
 - `wod_generate_randompwd() This function creates a random password for a user.
 It is used both for local and LDAP users' passwords.
 If the workshop requires an LDAP authentication (wod_get_ldap_status() functions will return this information) then another function is used to update the LDAP server with the password for the given student (wod_update_ldap_passwd()`)
-The generated password will be sent back to the api-db server so that it can then send an email to allow participant to connect to the workshop.
+The generated password will be sent back to the wod-api-db server so that it can then send an email to allow participant to connect to the workshop.
 - `wod_get_appliance_baseip()` This function returns the base IP address of the appliance related to the workshop given as parameter
 - `wod_get_cleaned_status()` This function returns the status of the cleaned boolean for the user id given as parameter
 - `wod_get_compile_status()` This function will check whether the workshop needs some scripts to be compiled.
 For instance, if you need to authenticate against a private cloud portal and you don't want your participants to see the credentials, make sure to check the relevant box in the workshop table of the database.
 This compile feature will compile the authentication scripts into an executable that cannot be edited.